kabirahuja2431/PracticalNLPLLMs/README.md

 - Students will learn how to (a) process data geared towards specific NLP applications (b) building models on top of them and (c) evaluating these models holistically.
 - Upto Top 3 final projects can be taken towards Publications (guidance provided).

-### Application Process (Form Coming Soon!)

-Fill up [this]() form by 31st Jan to be eligible.
-There are only 30 seats for this course, if there are more applicants, the instructor will conduct some test for selection.
-Please fill form, latest by 31st January, 2023.